Pauli Manipulation Detection codes and Applications to Quantum Communication over Adversarial Channels: Introduction

-Our work is inspired by constructions of classical secret sharing schemes from ideas in tamper-resilient cryptography \cite{Cramer2001OnTC, Cramer2008DetectionOA, Cramer2015OptimalAM, Cramer2015LinearSS, Lin2018SecretSW}.
+\textbf{Tamper-detection codes and Secret Sharing.} Our work is inspired by constructions of classical secret sharing schemes from ideas in tamper-resilient cryptography \cite{Cramer2001OnTC, Cramer2008DetectionOA, Cramer2015OptimalAM, Cramer2015LinearSS, Lin2018SecretSW}.
 A key ingredient in that line of work is the concept of an algebraic manipulation detection (AMD) code \cite{Cramer2008DetectionOA}.
 Simply put, an ``algebraic manipulation" is a form of adversarial data tampering, without prior knowledge of the data values.
 For instance, if our data is a value $x$ in a group $\mathcal{G}$, then an ``algebraic manipulation" corresponds to adding some value $\delta\in \mathcal{G}$ (without knowing $x$), resulting in $x+\delta$.
-An AMD code corresponds to an encoding of data into $\mathcal{G}$, in a way that any algebraic manipulation $\delta\neq 0$ is detected with high probability.
+An AMD code corresponds to an encoding of data into $\mathcal{G}$, in a way that any algebraic manipulation $\delta\neq 0$ is detected with high probability. \cite{Jafargholi2015TamperDA} generalized AMD codes to other tampering families, including low-degree polynomial and low-depth circuit tampering.

 \cite{Boddu2021TamperDA} were the first to explore tamper-detection codes in the quantum setting.
-Their work focused on the concept of a ``Unitary Tamper Detection Code", a quantum code which can faithfully detect any tampering from a family of unitary operators.
+Their work focused on the concept of a ``Unitary Tamper Detection Code", a quantum code which can faithfully detect errors chosen from a restricted family of unitary operators.
 Among other results, they constructed explicit quantum codes for classical messages which could detect arbitrary Pauli errors, which they referred to as ``Quantum AMDs".
 Our PMDs arose as a natural generalization to quantum messages, albeit our techniques depart significantly.
+Moreover, \cite{Boddu2021TamperDA} don't attempt to address tampering \textit{channels} (just unitaries), whose lack of reversibility imply a unique set of challenges.